TylerAuer/nfl-clientside/README.md

 # nfl-clientside

-This is a project I developed to build my web development skills.
+This is a project I developed to build my web-development skills.
 It is a resource for an NFL league I run with some family and friends.

 ## What I Learned

 - Git and Github
 - Accessing and parsing JSON and XML files through an API
 - Using vanilla JavaScript to modify HTML DOM
 - Looping functions on delay (for my API calls)
 - Changing the DOM without visible flashing/changes
 - Different types of `for` loops
   - `for...of`
   - `for...in`
   - `forEach`
 - JavaScript Date object
 - Difference between JavaScripts and Python variable scopes -- particularly that control flow statements (`if`, `for`, etc.) do not limit a variable's scope in JavaScript

 ## What I Would Change

-- Better safeguards for unsucessful API calls
+- Better safeguards for unsuccessful API calls
 - Have `.js` file follow norms for organization, commenting, etc.
 - Have the scorecards order themselves logically instead of in the order they are listed in the API
 - Intentional choices for `const` vs `let` vs `var`